UffizziCloud/docs/docs/references/uffizzi-ci.md

 # Uffizzi CI
+!!!
+Note
-_If you use [GitHub Actions](https://github.com/features/actions) or another CI provider, you do not need to use Uffizzi CI._
+    If you use GitHub Actions, GitLab CI, or another CI provider, you do not need to use Uffizzi CI.

 ## What is Uffizzi CI?
 Uffizzi CI is an integrated build and deployment service provided by Uffizzi Cloud free of charge.
 Choose this solution if you don't already have a CI platform or don't want to use your existing solution to build preview images.